sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 E:\Deployment\walkthrough-deploy.bat E:\Images\BasicImage.wim

-**Note: There are several pauses in the script.
-You will be prompted Y/N for the Apply operation if this is a Compact OS deployment.**
+There are several pauses in the script.
+You will be prompted Y/N for the Apply operation if this is a Compact OS deployment.

-**Note: Only use Compact OS on Flash drive based devices because Compact OS performance depends heavily on the storage device capabilities.
+Note: Only use Compact OS on Flash drive based devices because Compact OS performance depends heavily on the storage device capabilities.
 Compact OS is NOT recommend on rotational devices.
-For more information, see [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx)**.
+For more information, see [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx).

 After the computer boots to the OOBE screen, press this key combination to boot into Audit mode: